rafalp/Misago-Docs/docs/settings/Database.md

 ## anonymous_username

 Anonymous name used to replace deleted user's name in places that are keeping it.
-Defaults to "Removed".
+Defaults to "Deleted".

 ## attachment_403_image